 This might be the most ridiculous thing I have ever heard in my life, and it is something that is very, very frustrating to me.
 I just don’t get the principles behind it, and the fundamentals of it don’t make any sense.

 Guys, that is not why we invest in real estate.
 We invest in real estate to make money and to pay our taxes fairly.
 I always say I wish that I was paying $10 million in taxes, and do you know why?
 Because that would mean I’d probably be making $100 million.
-In the U.S. (and I know in Australia, too) the taxation system favors businesses.
+In the U.S. (and I know in Australia, too), the taxation system favors businesses.
 The more money you make as a business owner, the fewer taxes you pay.
 Unfortunately, that’s just the way it is.

-Still, it is mind boggling to me that you are investing in these properties, losing money on your monthly mortgage repayments, which means your income is not covering your expenses.
+Still, it is mind-boggling to me that you are investing in these properties, losing money on your monthly mortgage repayments, which means your income is not covering your expenses.
 But you are doing that because of some prediction and hope that the property is going to appreciate in value more than you are losing on your mortgage repayments.

 You guys have to invest based on the numbers in the deal as they stand today.
 This means your income has to outweigh your expenses.
-There has to be positive cashflow left over, and there has to be a ton of money pouring into your pocket every single month.
+There has to be positive cash flow left over, and there has to be a ton of money pouring into your pocket every single month.

-Remember, we invest in real estate to supplement the income we are getting from a job we do not want to be working in.
+Remember, we invest in real estate to supplement the income we are getting from a job that we do not want to be working in.
 So why are you investing in capital appreciation?
 That will not supplement your income.
 That is intangible.
 It is equity; today it’s there, and tomorrow it could be gone.